black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 21
 Create a button element with class playlist-song-info.
 Inside the button, add a span element with the class playlist-song-title, then interpolate song.title as the text.

+# Step 22
+Inside the button element, create two more span elements.

+The first span element should have a class of playlist-song-artist.
+In between the span tags, add ${song.artist}.

+The second span element should have a class of playlist-song-duration.
+In between the span tags, add ${song.duration}.